 4. Stop smoking

+One of the most important steps you can take to improve your hearing is to stop smoking.
 Cigarettes are full of dangerous chemicals, including nicotine and carbon monoxide.
-Among other things, these chemicals narrow blood vessels throughout the body, reducing blood flow and leading to lower oxygen levels.
+Among other things, these chemicals cause blood vessels to narrow, reducing blood flow and leading to lower oxygen levels.

 Nicotine has also been found to interfere with neurotransmitters in the auditory nerve, which is responsible for communicating sounds to the brain.
-Some studies have linked it with an increased risk of tinnitus too.
+Some studies have linked it with an increased risk of tinnitus, too.

 5. Keep an eye out for earwax buildup

-Signs of ear wax buildup include difficulty hearing, ringing sensations, discomfort, and a feeling of fullness in the ear.
+Signs of earwax buildup include difficulty hearing, ringing sensations, discomfort, and a feeling of fullness in the ear.

 6. Consider adding meditation to your routine